 Rabbi Yeshua wrote absolutely nothing that he intended would endure.
 He instituted a Church.
 “And I tell you, you are Peter, and on this rock I will build my Church, and the gates of Hades shall not prevail against it” Mt 16:18.
 He entrusted the Church with the four inspired Gospels and the other books, and gave them authority to interpret it.

 The Father did the same with the Tanakh.
 He taught Moses the Oral Law on Mt.
 Sinai for 40 days.
-It was finally written down under the authority of Rabbi Judah HaNasi.
+It was written down 3,000 years later under the authority of Rabbi Judah HaNasi.
 The Written Law was a summary of the wider Oral Law.
 Moses was the chief interpreter, but God also gave interpretive authority to seventy elders of Israel: “So Moses went out and told the people the words of the Lord; and he gathered seventy men of the elders of the people, and placed them round about the tent.
 Then the Lord came down in the cloud and spoke to him, and took some of the spirit that was upon him and put it upon the seventy elders” Num 11:24–25.

 Why does God do it this way?
 Why not just a written Bible?
 Consider “Do this in remembrance of me” Lk 22:19.
 Short, simple, easy to understand?
-But did he mean once a year but only in the Temple?
+Did he mean once a year but only in the Temple?
 Once a month, but only in the synagogues?
 Once a week, but only in the Church’s gathering-places?
 Once a day, but only at home?
 A great many questions arise from a diligent reading of Scripture, and to answer them we need an institution that derives its authority from an apostolic succession reaching all the way back to Rabbi Yeshua himself Mt 16:18.

 Sola Scriptura believers often reply that they receive their interpretations directly from the Holy Spirit.
 We say, “The Holy Spirit is pure truth.
 If he is really teaching sola Scriptura believers, every sola Scriptura believer would receive the same whole truth.
 The doctrinal differences among sola Scriptura believers are a clear sign that none of them is receiving the whole truth about Rabbi Yeshua.”